Hepatitis C is an infection of the liver.

 Viral hepatitis—hepatitis C information.

 Centers for Disease Control and Prevention website.
 Available at:

-What I need to know about hepatitis C. National Digestive Diseases Information Clearinghouse website.
+What I need to know about hepatitis C. National Institute of Diabetes and Digestive and Kidney Diseases website.
 Available at:

 12/9/2013 DynaMed's Systematic Literature Surveillance